jkoelndorfer/mccdl/README.md

   a particular version.
 If no particular version is provided, the latest version of the pack is downloaded.
-* If a manifest references a mod version that no longer exists on Curse, mccdl will find the next published file from the same mod (and Minecraft verseion) and download that, instead.
+* If a manifest references a mod version that no longer exists on Curse, mccdl will find the next published file from the same mod (and Minecraft version) and download that, instead.
 * For newly created instances, mccdl will pull the icon from the modpack.
 * mccdl can upgrade your modpack instances (**BACK UP your instance before doing this!**).